pollination/guides/getting-started/README.md

 #### Project

-We create a public project with a meaningful name and description.
+We create a project with a meaningful name and description.
 The name will be necessary to create further resources tied to the project, so this is a useful object to keep around for the rest of the script to refer to.